juanscr/covid-abms/hpc_repast/README.md

 - An [example](work/run.txt) of how to run the model

 ## [Todo list](todo)
-- Activities related to the implementation o the natural history of the disease are [here](todo/work.md)
+- Activities related to the implementation of the natural history of the disease are [here](todo/work.md)

 ## References
 - Repast HPC [download](https://repast.github.io/download.html)